patientx/nunif-amd/README.md

 - Run iw3z.bat to start iw3 with amd gpu support.
 - CLI can also be used, but be careful to only use "--method forward_fill" , other methods freeze pc, they don't work with zluda.

-- ** IMPORTANT ** All depth models work. (zoed models are higher quality but slower) BUT for METHOD only "forward_fill" work.
+- ** IMPORTANT ** All depth models work.
+All method's now* work.
+- * Thanks to https://github.com/nagadomi , I was able to disable everything incompatible with ZLUDA, they now work.

 ******** The first time you select a model and generate, (only a new type of model) it would seem like your computer is doing nothing,
 ******** that's normal , zluda is creating a database for future use.
 That only happens once for every new type of model.